-Mental health promotion and early intervention: Professional development is provided for all SSISD staff and students in order to raise awareness, reduce stigma, and improve mental health literacy for all:
+- Mental health promotion and early intervention: Professional development is provided for all SSISD staff and students in order to raise awareness, reduce stigma, and improve mental health literacy for all.

+- o Eduhero

+- Guidance lessons

-Eduhero Guidance lessons Individual and small group sessions ESTEEM, 2x10 strategy, Check-in/Check-out, Two Word curriculum, mindfulness lessons/tools, RTI, etc.
+- Individual and small group sessions

+- ESTEEM, 2x10 strategy, Check-in/Check-out, Two Word curriculum, mindfulness lessons/tools, RTI, etc. Building skills to manage emotions, establish and maintain positive relationships, and engage in responsible decision-making;

-Building skills to manage emotions, establish and maintain positive relationships, and engage in responsible decision-making: School counselors lead regular guidance lessons in addition to individual and group counseling to facilitate social emotional learning, selfregulation of emotion, conflict resolution, and decision-making skills.
+- Building skills to manage emotions, establish and maintain positive relationships, and engage in responsible decision-making: School counselors lead regular guidance lessons in addition to individual and group counseling to facilitate social emotional learning, selfregulation of emotion, conflict resolution, and decision-making skills.

-Conflict resolution guidance lessons
+- Conflict resolution guidance lessons

-Individual and small group sessions
+- Individual and small group sessions

-Social Emotional Learning (SEL)
+- Social Emotional Learning (SEL)

-Substance abuse prevention and intervention: SSISD counselors attend regular training to stay abreast of the constantly changing and available dangers that our students face with regard to substance use and abuse.
+- Substance abuse prevention and intervention: SSISD counselors attend regular training to stay abreast of the constantly changing and available dangers that our students face with regard to substance use and abuse.
 In addition, counselors facilitate guidance lessons and schoolwide activities in an effort to assist students in developing the skills needed to resist peer pressure, to educate students about the misconceptions of tobacco, alcohol and drug use, and to examine one's self-image and the effect of self-image on behavior.

-Red Ribbon Week Every Fifteen Minutes MADD
+- Red Ribbon Week

-ESTEEM
+- ESTEEM

-Suicide prevention, intervention, and postvention (interventions after a suicide in a community): Professional development is provided for all SSISD staff in order to raise awareness and prevent suicide.
+- Suicide prevention, intervention, and postvention (interventions after a suicide in a community): Professional development is provided for all SSISD staff in order to raise awareness and prevent suicide.
 Campuses use common district protocols to address the threat or attempt of a suicide.
 Counselors work diligently to identify and support at-risk students.

+- o Crisis teams

+- Guidance lessons

-Animal assisted therapy opportunities Crisis teams Guidance lessons Individual and small group sessions Signs of Suicide (SOS)
+- Individual and small group sessions

+- Signs of Suicide (SOS)

-Grief, trauma, and trauma-informed care: Professional development is provided for all SSISD staff to raise awareness of the effects of grief and trauma and how to provide trauma informed support.
-Each campus maintains a well-trained crisis team and counselors provide individual, small group and classroom counseling and guidance as needed.
+- Grief, trauma, and trauma-informed care: Professional development is provided for all SSISD staff to raise awareness of the effects of grief and trauma and how to provide trauma informed support.
+Each campus maintains a well-trained crisis team and counselors provide individual, small group and classroom counseling and guidance as needed

+- o Guidance lessons

-Animal assisted therapy opportunities Guidance lessons Individual and small group sessions TEA programs for Trauma Informed and Grief Informed Policies
+- Individual and small group sessions

+- TEA programs for Trauma Informed and Grief Informed Policies

-Positive behavior interventions and supports: The district's elementary campuses utilize Capturing Kids Hearts to establish norms throughout facilities and social contracts to outline appropriate behaviors needed for various situations.
+- Positive behavior interventions and supports: The district utilizes Capturing Kids Hearts to establish norms throughout facilities and social contracts to outline appropriate behaviors needed for various situations.
 Additionally, counselors across the district lead individual and small group counseling sessions in addition to guidance lessons to facilitate positive behaviors for all.

+- Guidance lessons

-Animal assisted therapy opportunities Guidance lessons Individual and small group sessions Lunch bunch Positive Behavior Referrals Wonderful Wildcats, Wildcat Pride, Cat Cash, Whata-Student, etc.
+- Individual and small group sessions

+- Lunch bunch

+- Positive Behavior Referrals

-Safe, supportive, and positive school climates: SSISD campuses have various programs and supports to ensure student safety and positive school climates.
+- Safe, supportive, and positive school climates: SSISD campuses have various programs and supports to ensure student safety and positive school climates.
 Staff are adequately trained to notice and report incidences of abuse, bullying, etc. Additionally, building and grounds are neat, clean, and well maintained in order to promote a welcoming appearance and a caring environment.

+- Antibullying lessons

+- Anonymous Alert reporting system

+- Individual and small group guidance sessions

+- Positive behavior referrals